 With this feature, only a small portion of data is lost surrounding the bad record.
-This may be acceptable for some user applications; for example applications which are doing statistical analysis on very large data.
+This may be acceptable for some user applications; for example applications which are doing statistical opyright © 2008 The Apache Software Foundation.
+All rights reserved.

+analysis on very large data.
 By default this feature is disabled.
-For turning it on refer SkipBadRecords.setMapperMaxSkipRecords(Configuration, long)) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long)).
+For turning it on refer SkipBadRecords.setMapperMaxSkipRecords(Configuration, long) and SkipBadRecords.setReducerMaxSkipGroups(Configuration, long).